 When the Decedent Is Married

-Descendants include an individual children, grandchildren, and great-grandchildren—anyone directly "descended" from that person.
+Descendants include individual children, grandchildren, and great-grandchildren—anyone directly "descended" from that person.
 "Per stirpes" means that the children's children and their children will only receive a share if their parent and grandparents are also deceased.
 The inheritance passes down to the next living generation.

 If the decedent is survived by a spouse and no descendants of that spouse and at least one descendant from another relationship, the spouse inherits only the first $100,000 of the deceased's probate assets and 1/2 of the balance.
 The decedent's descendants inherit the remainder per stirpes.

-If he's survived by a spouse and one or more parents but no descendants, the spouse inherits the first $150,000 of the probate assets and 3/4 of the balance.
+If they are survived by a spouse and one or more parents but no descendants, the spouse inherits the first $150,000 of the probate assets and 3/4 of the balance.
 Finally, if the decedent is surviving by a spouse but no descendants or parents, the spouse inherits 100% of the probate estate.

 If the Deceased Wasn't Married

 Parents inherit equal shares of the deceased person's entire probate estate if both are living, or the surviving parent inherits 100% if only one is living, when the decedent leaves neither a surviving spouse nor descendants.

 The deceased person's siblings and the descendants of deceased siblings—nieces and nephews of the deceased—inherit the entire probate estate per stirpes if they are survived by siblings or descendants of siblings but no parents or descendants of their own.

 The entire probate estate "escheats" to the State of Michigan if the deceased person is not survived by any family members.
 In other words, the state gets everything.

 What Will You Inherit From a Michigan Intestate Estate?